Discover, feel and create music

 Jazz improvisation

-Defined by swing rhythms, blue notes, and collective improvisation.
+Master swing rhythms, blue notes, and collective improvisation.

 Electronic soundscapes